THIS POST CONTAINS AFFILIATE LINKS. SO I EARN A COMMISSION IF YOU PURCHASE VIA ONE OF THEM. DISCLOSURE PAGE

 Seeing you smiling or doing whatever you do on your photo together with a quick biography and sometimes a detail or two from your life in your newsletter creates more of a human connection.

 Over the years I have tried many ways to find an income from this website.
-Ads worked OK but not much more than that.
 Promoting the best books from Amazon related to what I write did not work so well.
+Other affiliate programs have worked better.

 Here are a few quick tips to help you to get started with that: